chpk/SAM-6D_re/README.md

+## This repo is Forked from the original SAM-6D repository to rectify and deal with majority of the issues faced with the original repo. the setup.pu in `Pose_Estimation_Model/modelpointnet2/` location has been modified to deal with with pointnet2 model installation.
+Also, the `environment.yaml` file has been modified to work with latest CUDA version and also to deal with the CUDA mismatch errors.
+Also the model execution instructions were made clear w.r.t. input paths for the SAM-6D model.

 # <p align="center"> <font color=#008000>SAM-6D</font>: Segment Anything Model Meets Zero-Shot 6D Object Pose Estimation </p>

 ####  <p align="center"> [Jiehong Lin](https://jiehonglin.github.io/), [Lihua Liu](https://github.com/foollh), [Dekun Lu](https://github.com/WuTanKun), [Kui Jia](http://kuijia.site/)</p>